jeff4/bionotes.github.io/_comp/comp-notes.md

 * Successfully installed Nerd Font and Starship.
 Basic check show that both are working.
 * However, not seeing how to modify the color schemes for input versus output yet.
 * Next steps.
 Try seeing results with zsh.
 And try on ARM.

+## 8/17 sed
+* Tried duos of 'history', 'British', and 'local' in 4-test.md input file and used gsed command to remove them one at a time.
+Now need to have a generic regex that can remove n duplicated words.